brianrc/acrowithbrian-site-old/content/index.md

 description: Brian Cruikshank is an Acro Yoga teacher based in Washington, DC area.
 Check out his classes, workshops, and acro photography here.
 ---

 I am a certified Acro Revolution teacher based in Washington, DC.
-Over the last 5 years, I've traveled around the country training and playing with amazing acrobats and learning some of the most advanced techniques.
-Now I want to teach you!
+Over the last few years I've traveled the country going to festivals, training, and playing with some of the most advanced acrobats.
+I've learned quite a bit including some unique tricks and subtle  techniques.
+Now I want to share that knowledge with you.